 4. Fertilizing

 Provide a balanced fertilizer to cherry blossom trees in the spring.
-Check the soil to check whether your tree needs fertilizer because of any inadequacies.
+Check the soil to see whether your tree needs fertilizer because of any inadequacies.
 A slow-release fertilizer made specifically for cherry or ornamental blooming plants can be administered once every spring if modification or enrichment is required.
 Overfertilization can cause excessive leaf growth at the expense of flowering plants.

 5. Pruning

-Pruning cherry blossom trees are usually not very necessary.
+Pruning cherry blossom trees is usually not very necessary.
 However, if you must prune for any reason, do so in the spring after the flowers have bloomed.
 By doing so, you can shape the tree and get rid of any damaged branches or unblooming buds.
 Cut away any unhealthy or broken branches to form the tree as desired.

 6. Defending against pests